mienaikoe/ziyu/Chapters/1-5-Chapter5.md

 "Anyone can be distracting.
 But you're a fidelant.
 Can't you use that somehow to get me in?"

 "Alas," he uttered.
-"The power of law lies in its enforcement.
-And trust me when I say these guards know the importance of their duty.
-Not even rascal like me can sway them from the path of justice."
+"The law may be written with pen, but it is only made real with the spear.
+These guards know the importance of their duty.
+Not even a dignified gentleman like me can sway them from it."

 "Noble," I said.
 "But annoying."

 I began to relish in Fajro's slow walking speed, imagining how I might slip by them unnoticed.
-It seemed only barely possible despite my quiet feet and smaller figure.
+My quiet feet and smaller figure might be an advantage in the dark, but I stood no chance in such a well-lit place.
 "What should I do if they notice me?"
 I asked.

 "Keep going," he said.
 "You'll be imprisoned either way."